What is an EIN?

 3. Provide information about the members if your business operates as an LLC

 You can specify the state where your LLC is located and the number of members you have.
-If you have a single-member LLC, the IRS may classify your business as adisregarded entityat first.
-The IRS typically classifiesmulti-member LLCsas partnerships during their initial review.
+If you have a single-member LLC, the IRS may initially classify your business as a disregarded entity.
+For federal income tax purposes, multi-member LLCs are generally treated as partnerships unless they elect a different tax classification.

 4. Explain your reason for requesting an EIN